Why do elderly parents turn on the child that is trying so hard to take care of them?

 Whatever the reason, it's not good.
 We owe the people we love our best selves.
 Not our "dressed for company" selves, but our compassionate, honest selves.
 However, most humans are very imperfect creatures.
 They will take out their frustrations on people they feel won't desert them.

 Why do elderly parents turn on the child that is trying so hard to take care of them?
-This question came directly from the AgingCare.com community and it got many responses from people struggling with the same issue.
+This question came directly from the AgingCare.com support groups and it got many responses from people struggling with the same issue.

 Why Do Elders Turn on the Caregiver?